Theobragstad/listable/README.md

 ## **lists is a full-featured list/note/to-do web app!**
 ## **Save and keep track of everything you want to remember**.
+### All with a productivity-focused UI that is clean, appealing, intuitive, fast, detail-oriented, and enjoyable to use!

 It uses:
 **PostgreSQL**